skandlab/MutSpot/Readme.md

 install_github("skandlab/MutSpot", subdir="MutSpot_Rpackage")
 ```

-If the above method fails, the package may be installed via this alternative method:
+Alternatively, the package may be installed by:
 1. Clone/download package using *git clone https://github.com/skandlab/MutSpot.git* into the current directory
 2. Install MutSpot using R
 ```{r}